[REUTERS PHARMA EUROPE 2026]

 WHY THESE MATTER

 Launch failure is almost never a science problem.
-It is a decision architecture problem.
+It's a decision architecture problem.
 These sessions tackle the organisational and behavioural barriers that cause good products to underperform.
+Boehringer Ingelheim, Astellas and Lundbeck are all presenting on go-to-market redesign.
+Three companies at very different stages of rethinking field force models.
+With several major assets launching across Europe in 2026, the case studies here will be unusually concrete.

 Patient Access & Value Demonstration